KDCinfo/snippets/kd_recall.md

 > 2020‑06‑10

 - [web] Auth: Refactored auth/reset to require username if not logged in.
 Changed PASSWORD_BCRYPT to PASSWORD_DEFAULT.
-- [web] Auth: Current final revision of flowchart diagram.
+- [web] Auth: Completed final revision of flowchart diagram.

 > 2020‑06‑12